wes-brooks/beauty_contest/writeup.md

 ## Comparing methods, and quantifying uncertainty in the ranks

-Results were compiled into one table for each site where each observation corresponds to a row in the table.
-For example, a few rows from the results table at Hika are presented in Figure 1.
+Results were compiled into one table for each site, such as Table 1, which contains the results of running the contest at Hika.
+Each observation corresponds to a row in the table.
 The results table has a column for the observed log *E. coli* concentration and, for each method, columns for the predicted concentration by LOO CV and by LOYO CV.
 From the table, we can calculate the predictive error sum of squares (PRESS) and the area under the receiver operating characteristic (ROC) curve (AUROC), which are the statistics we use to summarize performance of the modeling methods.

 -----------------------------------------------------------
                  PLS     PLS              SPLS    SPLS